coping with stress

 Man who looks stressed being comforted by friend

-supporting a loved one who is stressed or anxious
+supporting a loved one who is stressed

 It can be challenging to know how and when to support someone who’s feeling overwhelmed.
 Here we take a look at how to identify stress in other people, and how you can support them.